Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Differential twisted -bordism and its Anderson dual

-\end{defi} Two differential $\widehat{\tau}$-twisted $\Spinc$-structures $\widehat\eta$ and $\widehat\eta'$ are said to be {equivalent} if there is a $2$-simplex in $B^{2}_{\nabla}\uU(1)(M)$ interpolating between them {relative endpoints}.
+Two differential $\widehat{\tau}$-twisted $\Spinc$-structures $\widehat\eta$ and $\widehat\eta'$ are said to be {equivalent} if there is a $2$-simplex in $B^{2}_{\nabla}\uU(1)(M)$ interpolating between them {relative to the endpoints}.
 Let $\difStruc{E}$ be the groupoid with these objects and morphisms.
 As shown in \cite{MS00}, there is a natural isomorphism of Deligne cohomology groups

 hence the forgetful functor